QTIM-Lab/DeepNeuro/README.md

 ## Contact

 DeepNeuro is under active development, and you may run into errors or want additional features.
 Send any questions or requests for methods to abeers@mgh.harvard.edu.
 You can also submit a Github issue if you run into a bug.

+## Citation

+If you use DeepNeuro in your published work, please cite:

+Beers, A., Brown, J., Chang, K., Hoebel, K., Gerstner, E., Rosen, B., & Kalpathy-Cramer, J. (2018). <a href="https://arxiv.org/pdf/1808.04589.pdf">DeepNeuro: an open-source deep learning toolbox for neuroimaging</a>. arXiv preprint arXiv:1808.04589.

+@article{beers2018deepneuro,
+  title={DeepNeuro: an open-source deep learning toolbox for neuroimaging}, author={Beers, Andrew and Brown, James and Chang, Ken and Hoebel, Katharina and Gerstner, Elizabeth and Rosen, Bruce and Kalpathy-Cramer, Jayashree}, journal={arXiv preprint arXiv:1808.04589}, year={2018}
+}

 ## Acknowledgements